Li-Zn-H/SimWorld/README.md

 **Train**
 Before training, please download the corresponding versions of the Stable Diffusion (SD) and ControlNet base models.
 After preparing these models, you can run the training script.

-you can download the checkpoint from the following Google Drive link: https://drive.google.com/drive/folders/1ZKDijJ98-vX6IlfAShT7JFs0it1l6LpC?usp=drive_link
+You can download the checkpoint from the following Google Drive link: https://drive.google.com/drive/folders/1ZKDijJ98-vX6IlfAShT7JFs0it1l6LpC?usp=drive_link